MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-conversations.md

 * You use Language Understanding (LUIS) to train a service with examples of ways user might ask for help, and map that to the "Help" intent.
 * You create your own recognizer middleware that inspects incoming activities and returns the "translate" intent every time it detects a message in another language.

-For more info on setting up a recognizer see [Recognizers] and [Language Understanding]. <!-- TODO: ADD THIS TOPIC OR SNIPPET-->
+For more info on setting up a recognizer see [Recognizers] and [Language Understanding](bot-builder-concept-luis.md). <!-- TODO: ADD THIS TOPIC OR SNIPPET-->

 ### Consider how to interrupt conversation flow or change topics

 One way to keep track of where you are in a conversation is to use `context.State.ConversationProperties` to save information about the currently active topic or what steps in a sequence have been completed.

 # [C#](#tab/csharp2)